 As we age, some parts of our bodies don’t seem to work the way that they used to.
 It’s easy to write off some ailments as “just aging”, reasoning to ourselves that, “Well, this is just life now, I guess.”
 This reaction is even more common when it comes to our reproductive and sexual health.

 For some, it’s because they’ve heard from other women in their lives that these things just happen, especially after childbirth or menopause, but for many more, it’s because of the embarrassing and private nature of the problems.
-No one wants to admit to problems down there or to have to ask a doctor about ways to make your vagina tight.
+No one wants to admit to problems down there or to have to ask a doctor how to tighten vaginal walls.

-At this point, many women may be tempted to turn to Dr. Google — who, it turns out, does not actually have any sort of medical degree and should not be trusted.
-The vaginal tightening home remedies you may find on Google range from medically-sanctioned to downright horrifying, which is why you should consult your doctor first before trying any treatments for sexual or reproductive health problems.
+At this point, many women may be tempted to turn to Dr. Google — who, it turns out, does not actually have any sort of medical degree and should not be trusted when it comes to loose vaginas.
+Vaginal rejuvenation home remedies you may find on Google range from medically-sanctioned to downright horrifying, which is why you should consult your doctor first before trying any treatments for sexual or reproductive health problems.

 Here are 3 popular vagina tightening home remedies that you should avoid at all costs: